Cytochrome P450: Spectroscopy

 C: If carbon monoxide (CO) binds to reduced P450, the catalytic cycle is interrupted.
 This reaction yields the classic CO difference spectrum with a maximum at 450 nm.
 However, the interruptive and inhibitory effects of CO varies upon different CYPs such that the CYP3A family is relatively less affected.

 Binding site

-The heme in cytochrome P450 binds to a conserved sequence: phe – X – X – gly – arg – X – cys – X – gly, where "X" denotes some variant amino acid.
-The cysteine binds Fe and arginine, forming strong electrostatic interactions with negatively charged side chains of the heme.
-The glycine residues within the conserved sequence are essential, as their small structure enables surrounding alpha helices to remain in place without interacting with a variant amino acid.

 The conserved sequence of cytochrome P450 is highlighted, depicting how specific amino acid residues are essential for binding to a heme.
 In cytochrome p450 as seen in Streptomyces antibioticus (PDB code 4XE3), Phe349, Gly352, Ala353, Cys356, and Gly358 represent the conserved domain.

+The heme in cytochrome P450 binds to a conserved sequence: FxxGxRxCxG, where "x" denotes any amino acid residue.
+The cysteine (C) binds iron and arginine (R), forming strong electrostatic interactions with negatively charged side chains of the heme.
+The glycine (G) residues within the conserved sequence are essential, as their small structure enables surrounding alpha helices to remain in place without interacting with a variant amino acid.
+Additional conserved motifs are: